Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <section class="section-content">

-<h2 id="experience">🤝 Enneagram One's sharing their experience</h2>
+<h2 id="experience">🤝 Enneagram One's Sharing Their Experience</h2>

-In this Enneagram panel moderated by Beatrice Chestnut, a group of experienced Type 1s discuss the unique patterns and challenges of their personality type.
+In an Enneagram panel moderated by Beatrice Chestnut, a group of experienced Type 1s discussed the unique patterns and challenges of their personality type.
 Key insights include:

 - Type 1s are often highly self-critical, with an internal "inner critic" that can be exhausting to manage
 - Anger and resentment are common for Type 1s, but learning to channel these constructively is an important growth area